-Jon Corn and his staff provide a broad spectrum of legal services in all aspects of land use law, development rights, entitlements, permits, and litigation.
-The firm has extensive experience serving developers and property owners throughout California.
-Our practice areas include all Coastal Commission and LCP matters, disputes with the Port of San Diego, oceanfront development and seawalls, boundary disputes (including water boundaries), easements, oceanfront property rights, the California Coastal Act and local coastal programs, ESHA and wetland regulations, zoning and entitlements, the Density Bonus Law, the California Environmental Quality Act (CEQA), the Permit Streamlining Act, vacation rentals, acquisition due diligence, local ordinance and Coastal Act compliance, and code violations.
+Annestad Andelin & Corn provides a broad spectrum of legal services in all aspects of land use law, development rights, entitlements, permits, and litigation.
+The firm’s professionals have extensive experience serving developers and property owners throughout California.
+Our practice areas include all California Coastal Commission and local coastal program matters including oceanfront development and seawalls; disputes with federal agencies including the U.S. Army Corps of Engineers, state agencies including the California Coastal Commission, and regional and local agencies including the Port of San Diego; boundary and view disputes (including both land and water boundaries); easements; oceanfront property rights; the California Coastal Act and local coastal programs, including new and evolving regulations addressing climate change, sea level rise, bluff stability and managed retreat; regulations pertaining to environmentally sensitive habitat areas (ESHA) and wetlands; zoning and entitlements; California’s unique Density Bonus Law; the California Environmental Quality Act (CEQA); the Permit Streamlining Act; vacation and short-term rentals; acquisition due diligence; local ordinance and Coastal Act compliance; and code violations.

 Jon Corn is an astute attorney and businessman.
 Combining these talents, he determines a best course of action taking legal, legislative, political and monetary issues into account.
 Jon is a very likeable professional who you want on your team.
 I recommend him highly to anyone who needs a trial lawyer, or property advice, especially if yours is along the coast.